In this new tutorial, you will learn how to increase your blog’s traffic without building backlinks, just like I did a while ago.

 There are a lot of reasons why your website takes minutes to load.
 Here are a few treatments to decrease page loading time.

 - Reduce HTTPs Requests: This is a major reason to increase the page loading time.
 If you can reduce HTTPs requests by using CSS sprites, removing unwanted widgets, plugins, etc., you can greatly increase the page loading time.

 - Compress images: You should compress images to load them faster on slow-internet connection places.

 - Combine all CSS files into one file: More HTTP requests increase the load time.
 So why not try to combine all CSS code files into one file and load it?

 Use the Google Page Speed testing tool to check your website and web page loading times.

 Not only search engines like fast-loading web pages but also people too.
 Look at how Amazon does a great job of increasing the page loading speed.
 They have found that they lost millions of dollars every millisecond late to load pages.
 In fact, one second late costs $1.6 billion in sales.

 Reduce website bounce rate

-If people bounce off your website right after loading the web page, it’s a strong single that it’s not the post that they were searching for.
+If people bounce off your website right after loading the web page, it’s a strong single that is not the post they were searching for.
 I always take care of the Bounce rate on my website.
 That’s why I compiled a detailed guide on How to Reduce Website Bounce Rate.